-Oxygen Capital Corp ("Oxygen") is a private company owned by two directors of the Company and provides technical and administrative services to the Company under a Technical and Administrative Services Agreement dated September 1, 2021 (the "Oxygen Agreement") at cost, including providing some staffing who are seconded to the Company, office facilities and other administrative functions.
-As at December 31, 2021, Oxygen holds a refundable security deposit of \$112,500 on behalf of the Company (February 28, 2021 - \$nil) which is recorded as a long-term deposit in the statement of financial position as there is no expectation such deposit will be refunded within the next year.
+Oxygen Capital Corp ("Oxygen") is a private company owned by two directors of the Company and provides technical and administrative services to the Company under a Technical and Administrative Services Agreement dated September 1, 2021 (the "Oxygen Agreement") at cost, including providing office facilities and other administrative functions.
+As at December 31, 2022, Oxygen holds a refundable security deposit of \$69,000 on behalf of the Company (December 31, 2021 - \$112,500) which is recorded as a current deposit in the statement of financial position.

 The Oxygen Agreement may be terminated by either party giving at least 180 days' prior written notice of such termination.
 Upon termination, by the Company, of the Oxygen Agreement, the Company shall pay to Oxygen an amount equal to the average general and administrative monthly costs incurred under the Agreement for the previous six month period, the Company's share of committed lease costs, any employee termination fees due under the Agreement as a result of the termination as such term is defined under the Agreement, and the Company's share of any contractual obligations entered into on its behalf by Oxygen.
+The 10-year lease the Company sublets from Oxygen (the "Lease"), ends on September 30, 2023.
+Oxygen has notified the Company that it does not intend to extend or renew the Lease, as such, the Company has given notice to terminate the Oxygen Agreement, effective September 30, 2023.